 Hollen group

-The third area is in emerging two-dimensional materials.
+The Hollen group's area of research is in emerging two-dimensional materials.
 Why should the electronic and physical properties of 2D materials be so robust? and in other cases, so fragile?
 Understanding the properties of 2D materials and how they are modified by changes to their surfaces is crucial to developing new technologies based on their promising characteristics.
 We seek to understand these interactions and provide insight for emerging 2D material technologies by using atomic scale microscopy combined with electronic transport measurements.
 Visit our lab website for more information.

-Professors: Olof Echt, Karsten Pohl, Shawna Hollen
+Professors: Shawna Hollen